Jnewf/AccidentDetection/README.md

 Simulation and Testing: The implemented models and crash detection logic have been tested in the simulation environment, providing initial insights into their performance and effectiveness.

 ## Files and Scripts:
-accident_detection_compare_tracking_methods.py: Main script for running the simulation and comparing tracking methods.
+accident_detection_compare_tracking_methods.py: Main script for running the simulation and comparing tracking methods. (note - not needed, can compare tracking methods using the logs from the following two scripts)

 accident_detection_kalman.py: Main script for running the simulation with Kalman filter as the chosen vehicle tracking method.